sqlxpert/10-minute-aws-client-vpn/README.md

       replacement or deletion of the deployment role during stack updates, but it cannot prevent deletion of the entire `CVpnPrereq` stack.

- 3. Install Lights Off using CloudFormation or Terraform.
+ 3. <a name="quick-installation-step-3"></a>Install Lights Off using CloudFormation or Terraform.

     - **CloudFormation**<br/>_Easy_ &check;